strrife/falcon/packages/falcon-client/README.md

 ## Idea behind the `falcon-server` [TODO]

-`falcon-client` is a application host installed as npm module which cover all necessary configuration ad provide API for Magento, WordPress, Algolia or Elasitc Search.
+`falcon-client` is an application host installed as npm module which cover all necessary configuration ad provide API for Magento, WordPress, Algolia or Elastic Search.
 All what you need to do is

 - install `falcon-client` in your project
 - create entry point file `./src/index.js` according to [API contract](#api-contract).